President & CEO

-Craig Kirby serves as senior vice president of government relations and general counsel at the RV Industry Association.
-Kirby has over 30 years of experience in providing counsel to private companies and nonprofit organizations.
-In his role at the association, he leads several of its most prominent member service divisions including federal and state government relations; legal, industry standards and education; as well as the organization’s international business teams.
+Craig Kirby is a 25-year veteran of the RV Industry Association and long-time senior leader within the organization.
+Kirby most recently served as senior vice president of government relations and general counsel.
+In this role, Kirby led several of the organization’s most prominent member service divisions including federal and state government relations, legal, industry standards, as well as the organization’s international business teams.
 Prior to joining the RV Industry Association in 1994, Kirby was in private practice with a law firm.

 Craig spends his free time playing golf and enjoying outdoor activities with his family.

 Ashurst currently serves as the Executive Vice President at the RV Industry Association.
 In this role, he oversees teams leading the association’s membership, research, finance, IT, events, communications and marketing efforts – including the RV industry’s popular Go RVing campaign.

 Prior to joining the association, Ashurst served as vice president of communications for Travel Channel, the cable television network now owned by Warner Bros.
 Discovery.
 At Travel Channel, he served as the network’s prime media contact and oversaw all communications strategy, media relations, industry events, and campaign executions to support the key programming, brand, marketing, advertising, and affiliate sales and its aligned businesses.
 Earlier in his career, he held several communications positions in the broadcast satellite and travel industry.

 Executive Director, RV Technical Institute and SVP, Standards